 Well, and hour and a half later, I was still struggling to get decent plans made.
-I was angry at myself for not having plans ready-made and getting frustrated that it was taking me so long.
+I was furious at myself for not having plans ready-made and getting more frustrated by the minute.

 Task Cards to the Rescue!

-Here is a link to the task cards that I left for my sub: Area & Perimeter Task Cards!
+Here’s a link to some of the task cards that I’ve left for subs in the past: Area & Perimeter Task Cards

 Or, if you don’t mind the extra ink – here are some colored ones: Colored task cards – make your own!